lukekeyte/simba-docs/docs/quick_start/index.md

 result = network.solve_network()                   # run the solver
 ```

 This assumes that you already have a correctly formatted input file and chemical network file.
 If not, you can download example input files and chemical networks from our [GitHub repository](https://github.com/lukekeyte/SIMBA/tree/main/simba_chem/data).

-Alternatively, you can generate templates using these helper functions:
+Alternatively, you can generate template input/network files using these helper functions:
 ```python
 # Create the input file
 simba.create_input("path/to/save/input_file.dat")  # then open and set parameter values